This article provides you with information on the different validation processes for your SSL.

 - Displays the company or organization behind the domain

-- Lets your site users instantly know you are not a fake phishing site
+- Lets your site users instantly know your not a fake phishing site

 - Not much more expensive than a regular OV cert